wn9237/rest_spec/markdowns/api/group_post_threads.md

-# Create
+# Create Thread

-Create a new Create Thread.
+Use this API to create a new Thread.
 #### HTTP request
 ```http
 to be completed....